harrytruman/network-config/group_vars/README.md

 ## Required Variables

 The global inventory variables will be used to determine how, where, and why we make our system changes, and will act as the core of Ansible's logic and conditionals.
-These two are all Ansible needs to get started:
+These two vars are all Ansible needs to work with network devices:

 ```
 ansible_hostname